Cyclenerd/sap-on-gcp-scripts/05_windows/README.md

 * Operating System / Software: Paid (USD 16.79)
 * Sustained Use Discount: 30%
 * Effective Hourly Rate: USD 0.043
-* Zonal SSD PD: 64 GiB
+* Zonal standard PD: 64 GiB (USD 2.82) [HDD not SSD!
+When the instance is shut down, you only pay the ring price for the disc.]
-* Total Estimated Cost: USD 43.22 per 1 month
+* Total Estimated Cost: USD 34.07 per 1 month

 Windows Server 2019 usage fee billed by Google: